andrewkroh/beats-playground/docs/README.md

 ## Building

 Run `make` and it will produce the `beats-playground` self-contained binary.
-Building have several requirements like Go and `yarn`.
+Building has several requirements like Go and `yarn`.

 ## Releasing